tcunningham203/SQL-Employee-Tracker/README.md

 I used various learning resources like Stack Overflow and W3 schools to help with random questions I had.

 I used the Inquirer.js documentation a lot for this project to help create my code.

+I used this generator to make the logo: https://patorjk.com/software/taag/#p=display&h=0&v=0&f=Big%20Money-nw&t=Employee%0A%20Tracker